Blakes

 OAD Recognition and What It Signals

 OAD's casual category does not mean informal in the pejorative sense.
 It means the experience is evaluated on cooking and value rather than on tablecloth formality.
 In practice, many of the most technically accomplished meals in Europe appear on this list rather than on formal-dining equivalents, because the chefs in question have chosen to work without the infrastructure of tasting menus and sommelier teams.
-Blakes sits in that company, which places it in a peer set that includes serious cooking across multiple European cities.
+Blakes sits in that company, which places it in a comparable set that includes serious cooking across multiple European cities.

 For readers interested in how London's Asian Fusion scene compares to European peers, Dos Palilos in Barcelona and Aalto in Milan represent the category's footprint across the continent.
 Each operates with its own regional inflection, and together they illustrate how Asian Fusion has developed distinct local registers in different European cities rather than converging on a single style.